-Various types of wasteful processes slow down software delivery efficiency and effectiveness.
-Eliminate waste from Agile and Waterfall delivery.
+Various wasteful processes slow down software delivery efficiency.
+Eliminate waste in agile for more effective delivery.

 On a scale of 1 to 10, how efficiently do you believe your company delivers software?
 Now, on that same scale, how efficiently do your customers think you deliver software?

-Having played different roles in the Application Development and Delivery process (software developer, tester, product manager, scrum master, manager, architect) for nine years and then stepping into a management consulting role for the next seven years (strategic planning, business-technology consultant), I have encountered numerous companies that struggle with their ability to deliver software efficiently.
+I played many different roles in the application development and delivery process (software developer, tester, product manager, scrum master, manager and architect) for nine years.
+Then I stepped into a business technology consulting role for the next seven.
+During my time in these roles, I have encountered numerous companies that struggle to deliver software efficiently.

 An Agnostic of Agile